AlexanderKlanovets/fruitnet/README.md

 ### Dataset for training

 The dataset used for training and evaluating the model: [Fruits fresh and rotten for classification](https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) by Sriram Reddy Kalluri.
 The obtained model has achieved 99% accuracy on the test set.

 ### Network implementation

 The network itself was implemented using **transfer learning**.
 The MobileNet V2 model developed at Google was used as a base model for feature extraction from our data.
 A custom classification layer was added on top and trained separately.
 You can learn more about this approach [here](https://www.tensorflow.org/tutorials/images/transfer_learning).
+The notebook I used to implement the model on Google Colab can be found [here](https://github.com/AlexanderKlanovets/fruitnet/blob/master/notebooks/FruitNetTransferLearning.ipynb).

 ## Install locally